ggastin30/Engineering_4_Notebook/README.md

 ### Reflection

 I hit a lot of potholes on this assignment which set me back.
-I didn't realize that you needed to save boot.py
+I didn't realize that you needed to save boot.py and code.py separately for the Pico to be able to use data mode.
+A white dot on the tab at the top means that the code hasn't been saved yet with Ctrl + S. Also, make sure to unplug your battery before you plug the Pico into the computer, or else it will wipe the Pico of everything.

 ## Beam_Design